 - 05 Advertisement: Join the T² Team Club!

 - "Join the T² Team Club!
-Members can choose from lots of great prizes, including the Duo, TurboExpress, a 13-inch color television, SNK's Neo Geo home entertainment system and even a Pioneer LaserActive multimedia unit."
+Members can choose from lots of great prizes, including the DUO, TurboExpress, a 13-inch color television, SNK's Neo Geo home entertainment system and even a Pioneer LaserActive multimedia unit."

 -

-- 06 DuoNews: Green Jelly, $129.95 Intelligent Link.
+- 06 DuoNews: Bonk's Adventure ARCADE VERSION (Kaneko); Green Jelly + TG-16; $129.95 Intelligent Link.
 06 07

 - While touring, Green Jelly enjoys playing Bonk's Adventure on TurboExpress.
 New arcade version of Bonk's Adventure by Kaneko released.
 Intelligent Link ($129.95) is an adapter that will convert your Duo into a CD-ROM drive for personal computers.